-The weight of a constraint match can be dynamically based on the planning entities involved.
-For example in cloud balance, the weight of the soft constraint match for an active Computer is the maintenance cost of that Computer (which differs per computer).
+The weight of a constraint match can depend on the planning entities involved.
+For example in cloud balancing, the weight of the soft constraint match for an active Computer is the maintenance cost of that Computer (which differs per computer).

-Putting a good weight on a constraint can be a difficult analytical decision, because it is about making choices and tradeoffs with other constraints.
-Don't spend too much time on it at the start of an implementation.
-A non-accurate weight is less damaging than mediocre algorithms:
+Putting a good weight on a constraint is often a difficult analytical decision, because it is about making choices and trade-offs against other constraints.
+Different stakeholders have different priorities.
+Don't waste time with constraint weight discussions at the start of an implementation, instead add a constraint configuration and allow users to change them